 § 2672.
 Qualifications

-(1) Has obtained a high school education or its equivalent and has completed at least a two-year course of study in a school of ophthalmic dispensing approved by the board or a school which is a candidate for accreditation by an accreditation agency approved by the United States Department of Education and by the director; or
+(A) at least a two-year course of study in a school of ophthalmic dispensing approved by the Director or a school that is a candidate for accreditation by an accreditation agency approved by the U.S. Department of Education and by the Director;

 § 2674.
 Optician trainee; registration

 (a) Any person entering into employment for the purpose of obtaining practical experience and skill as a licensed optician shall register as an optician trainee with the Office within 60 days of entering the employment.
 The computation of any period of training shall commence at the date of the registration.

 (b) The application for registration shall be certified by the employer and by the applicant and accompanied by an application fee.
 The Office may issue to the applicant an optician trainee's certificate.
 Every registered optician trainee who continues to act as an optician trainee shall, biennially, renew his or her optician trainee's certificate of registration by paying a renewal fee.